What sizes are there for Satellite Dishes?

 Choice of the satellite

 The ideal diameter of the satellite dish depends, among other things, on the targeted satellite.
 In good conditions, small models with a diameter of 45 or 50 centimeters can be sufficient for Astra 19.2 ° East.
 Larger satellite dishes are required for other satellites.

 What is “good conditions”?
 The weather can have a major impact on satellite reception.
 With smaller satellite dishes, the signal tends to break off more frequently in the rain, hail, or snow.
 If you want to make sure that you have good reception even in bad weather, you should choose a satellite dish with a diameter of at least 60 centimeters.

 The location also plays a role in the selection of the satellite dish.
 In some areas, reception is weak from the ground up for certain satellites – in this case too, you should choose a larger model.
 The best way to find out whether this aspect is important in your case is to contact a specialist dealer on site.

-Do you live in a rented apartment , you first have to clarify with the landlord if you must install a satellite dish on the house wall.
+Do you live in a rented apartment, you first have to clarify with the landlord if you must install an antenna on the house wall.
 It is not permitted to drill the facade without permission.
 If the landlord prohibits a fixed installation, you can usually switch to a small satellite dish, which you can attach to the balcony railing, for example.
 However, this also has to be approved if there is already a cable or satellite connection in the house.